< back

 My Role

-As the UX Designer on the delivery team, supported the strategy phase to bring service concepts to life and delivered UX solution for the MVP implementation phase, while also played the Design Researcher role to plan and conduct desirability and usability testings.
+As the UX Designer on the delivery team, supported the strategy phase to visualise the service concepts and delivered UX solution for the MVP implementation phase.
+I have also wore the Design Researcher hat to plan and conduct desirability and usability testings.

 Business team: